per1234/esparto/README.md

 ## 2 Install the following third-party libraries:

-Arduinoís own site has a good tutorial on adding 3rd-party libraries: https://www.arduino.cc/en/Guide/Libraries
+Arduino‚Äôs own site has a good tutorial on adding 3rd-party libraries: https://www.arduino.cc/en/Guide/Libraries

 * ESPAsyncTCP 1.1.0 https://github.com/me-no-dev/ESPAsyncTCP
 * ESPAsyncUDP  1.0.0 https://github.com/me-no-dev/ESPAsyncUDP
 * ESPAsyncWebserver  1.1.0 https://github.com/me-no-dev/ESPAsyncWebserver
 * PubSubClient v2.6 https://github.com/knolleary/pubsubclient.
-Be careful: there are two or three MQTT client libraries out there for Arduino ñ do not be tempted to use any other than the above: they simply wonít work.
+Be careful: there are two or three MQTT client libraries out there for Arduino ‚Äì do not be tempted to use any other than the above: they simply won‚Äôt work.

 ## 3 Install required tools